gravityview/Featured-Entries/readme.txt

 3. To feature an entry, "Star" it in Gravity Forms' Entries view

 == Changelog ==

+= 2.0 on May 11, 2018 =

+* Added support for GravityView 2.0
+* Now requires GravityView 2.0

 = 1.1.4 on August 7, 2017 =